purificacao/purificacao/README.md

-### Hi there 👋
+### Hi y'all! 👋

 - 🔭 I’m currently working on SENAI CIMATEC, building state-of-the-art deep learning algorithmns to solve many problems in Computer Vision, Natural Language Processing, Time Series and so on.
-- 🌱 I’m currently learning tools applied on data engineering such as SQL, NoSQL, AWS, Haddop Ecossystem, Spark, Glue and Athena.
+- 🌱 I'm really passionate about learning.
+I'm always learning new tools and techniques useful in the data analysis world!
+My stronger passion is Computer Vision.
+I have worked in a few real life Computer Vision problems and the more I learn the more I fall in love for this little field in the great deep learning world!
+I can also handle NLP well, as long as Time Series problems.

 My social medias: